Created by Louis L’Amour

-The action-packed Kip stories, along with several other examples of L'Amour's short crime fiction all written for the pulps (including one for the legendary Black Mask) were eventually collected in 1983's The Hills of Homicide.
-Several featured another private eye, Neil Shannon.
+Some of the action-packed Kip stories, along with some other examples of L’Amour’s short crime fiction written for the pulps (including one for the legendary Black Mask) were eventually collected in 1983’s The Hills of Homicide, although none featuring another of L’Amour’s private eyes, Neil Shannon.

 Famous Writers Who Have Dipped Their Toes in the P.I.
 Pool